This page was last updated on June 17, 2020.

 (3) Are there data sharing agreements in place?

-Data sharing or processing agreements will be required to establish a framework and mechanism to share data between the partners.
+Data sharing agreements establish a framework and mechanism to share data between the project partners.
 Agreements can take various forms and might address data sharing or data processing arrangements.
 Agreements must comply with local laws and regulations and should clearly and accurately set out details regarding data management arrangements including transfer, ownership, storage, processing roles and responsibilities, and security and privacy cooperation.
 Agreements should outline specific objectives for the project, including details on how the data will be used to support the Ministry of Health or other government agencies in their COVID-19 response.
 Agreements should also address other key issues including, intellectual property, choice of law, and dispute resolution.
-(See Contracts for Data Collaboration).

 (4) Is there public support for use of MNO data?